 2. Mantle

 Mantle Great Danes are also called “black and white” Danes.
-The coloring could be any pattern of the two colors as long as it isn’t spotted, which be considered Harlequin.
+The coloring could be any pattern of the two colors as long as it isn’t spotted, which would be considered Harlequin.
 However, the AKC standard is a bit stricter regarding where the white and black should appear on the dog’s coat.

 For example, the skull should be black, and the muzzle should be white.
 There is an ideal mantle coat as well as acceptable variations.
 This is one of the most straightforward patterns with the least variation allowed.